-Some parts of Commonspace are sure to appeal to twentysomethings looking for friends in the city.
+Some parts of Commonspace are sure to appeal to 20-somethings looking for friends in the city.
 Evans plans to create an online recruiting process that will help him select applicants who fit into the community.
-Residents will be able to communicate with each other through Facebook groups and Slack channels, and will come together through weekly dinners and pub crawls and will be able to garden together on the rooftop garden.
+Residents will be able to communicate with one another through Facebook groups and Slack channels, and will come together through weekly dinners and pub crawls and will be able to garden together on the rooftop.

-The units will cost between $700 and $900 a month, which is slightly cheaper than the going rent for a one-bedroom in downtown Syracuse, the two say.
+The units will cost from $700 to $900 a month, which is slightly cheaper than the going rent for a one-bedroom in downtown Syracuse, the two say.

 “If your normal rent is $1,500, we’re coming in way under that,” Talarico said.
 “You can spend that money elsewhere, living, not just sustaining.”

-But this is also a generation that has grown up with luxury, and may be accustomed to college campuses with climbing walls, infinity pools, and of course, their own bathrooms.
-Commonspace gives these Milliennials the benefits of living with roommates—they can save money and stay up late watching Gilmore Girls—with the privacy and style an entitled generation might expect.
+But this is also a generation that has grown up with luxury, and may be accustomed to college campuses with climbing walls, infinity pools, and, of course, their own bathrooms.
+Commonspace gives these Millennials the benefits of living with roommates—they can save money and stay up late watching Gilmore Girls—with the privacy and the style an entitled generation might expect.